benchling/app-examples-python/examples/chem-sync-local-flask/WORKSHOP.md

 1. Ensure that you have no other processes already running on **port 8000**.

 Additionally, please:
-1. Create an account on the dev training workshop site: https://dev-training.benchling.com/signup
-1. Be sure to verify the email used to signup by clicking the link in the response email!
+1. You should received an email inviting you to https://dev-training.benchling.com/.
+Be sure to verify your account by clicking the link in the response email!

 ### Notes on Docker for Windows